passbolt/passbolt_help/_incidents/2022-09-20-spell-jacking-chrome-and-edge.md

 ## Problem

-Google Chrome and Microsoft Edge enhanced spell-checking features send the content of (non-password) form inputs to external third-party services owned by Google and Microsoft for advanced check.
-Consequently, these browser features break the end-to-end character of passbolt end could leak sensitive users data.
+Google Chrome and Microsoft Edge enhanced spell-checking features send the content of (non-password) form inputs to external third-party services owned by Google and Microsoft.
+Consequently, these browser features break the end-to-end character of passbolt and leak sensitive users' data to third party.

 Furthermore, if a proxy is enabled at an organisation scale, this proxy will also receive this data.

 For Passbolt application it means that the following data could have been leaked: